drfailov/LaserGraver/README.md

 - <b>D4: Z DIR: </b> Direction signal for Z stepper motor driver.
 <i>Not used in project.
 Needed only as CNC shield schematic.</i>
 - <b>D5: X STEP: </b> Step signal for X stepper motor driver.
 One pulse is 1 step.
-It's recommended to use smallest possible steps for your driver.
+It's recommended to use smallest possible steps for your driver (64 microstep).
 Steps speed can be set in `Config.h`.
 - <b>D6: Y STEP: </b> Step signal for Y stepper motor driver.
 One pulse is 1 step.
-It's recommended to use smallest possible steps for your driver.
+It's recommended to use smallest possible steps for your driver (64 microstep).
 Steps speed can be set in `Config.h`.
 - <b>D7: Z STEP: </b> Step signal for Z stepper motor driver.
 <i>Not used in project.
 Needed only as CNC shield schematic.</i>